Tony Van Bynen

-Tony Van Bynen (born April 5, 1950) is a Canadian politician, who served in the Canadian House of Commons from 2019 Canadian federal election until 2025.
-He represented the district of Newmarket—Aurora as a member of the Liberal Party of Canada, and previously served as mayor of Newmarket, Ontario from 2006 to 2018.
+Tony Van Bynen (born April 5, 1950) is a Dutch-born Canadian politician who served in the House of Commons of Canada for two terms from the 2019 federal election until him standing down in 2025.
+He represented the district of Newmarket—Aurora as a member of the Liberal Party, and previously served as mayor of Newmarket, Ontario from 2006 to 2018.

 Background

 Born in the Netherlands, Van Bynen immigrated to Canada in 1952 with his parents, and grew up on a family farm with five brothers and five sisters near London, Ontario.
 He eventually moved to Newmarket in 1980 after relocating to work as a bank branch manager.

 Municipal politics

 He entered municipal politics in 2000 when he was elected as a town councillor, then was elected as a regional councillor in 2003 and subsequently as mayor in 2006, defeating his opponent Diane Springstein by 800 votes, a 4.6% margin.
 He was re-elected in the 2010 election, defeating his only challenger, Michael Cascione.
 He was again re-elected in the 2014 election.

 Van Bynen did not stand for re-election in the 2018 municipal election.